 4. In this stage I kept working until I felt it was finished — that can be a difficult moment, as sometimes you have doubts about it.
 The pictures before showed that I painted the details very precise and now I gave more attention to the skin.

-In the last stage I added more and more colors to the skin, making the light side of the face very warm — something I never do in one time.
-The lightest side I also built up, jumping from cooler highest light to warmer, making transition with small brushstrokes.
+In the last stage, I added more and more colors to the skin, making the light side of the face very warm — something I never do in one time.
+The lightest side I also built up, jumping from cooler highest light to warmer, making transitions with small brushstrokes.

 About the Artist